shabbyrobe/golib/service/README.md

 - Start and halt backgrounded goroutines (services)
 - Check the state of services
+- Service groups (should start and halt together)
 - A WaitGroup implementation with fewer caveats (also it's a bit slower)